Kyle Larson wins on 17th anniversary of Hendrick plane crash

 “I didn’t ever get to meet Ricky or the other men and women who lost their lives that day,” Larson said.
 “But I felt the importance of this race.
 So crazy how it all worked out for me to win.
 So again, thank you to Rick Hendrick, I know this means a lot to you and I’m glad I could get it done.”

-The victory was Larson’s third consecutive and fourth win over the last six playoff races.
-Larson has now won three-straight races twice this season and is the first driver to do that since the late Dale Earnhardt in 1987.
+The victory was Larson’s third consecutive and fourth over the last six playoff races.
+Larson has won three straight races twice this season and is the first driver to do that since the late Dale Earnhardt in 1987.

 Larson is locked into the Nov.
 7 championship finale, and the remaining three spots in the winner-take-all title race will be settled next Sunday at Martinsville Speedway in Virginia — where the Hendrick flight was headed on that 2004 race morning.

-Kevin Harvick finished third in a Ford and there was no chance of another incident with Elliott since NASCAR two weeks ago demanded the two end their feud.
+But in finishing second, Elliott moved above the cutline and is second in the standings headed to Martinsville.
+Denny Hamlin is third and Joe Gibbs Racing teammate Kyle Busch fourth, a single point above the elimination line.

-Kurt Busch was fourth and followed by Denny Hamlin, the highest-finishing Toyota driver.
+Kevin Harvick finished third in a Ford and there was no chance of another incident with Elliott because NASCAR two weeks ago demanded the two end their feud.

 It was a terrible day for Team Penske despite Joey Logano’s ninth-place finish.
 Brad Keselowski finished 17th and Ryan Blaney was wrecked on a late restart and finished 37th.